komarovalexander/ka-table-site/pages/docs/docs_get_started.md

 yarn add ka-table
 ```

+## License
+ka-table is a MIT component.
+It is fully free, and contribution and feedback are always welcome

 ## Main idea
 ka-table is "props - UI - action - reducer". *(Thanks to Redux & Flux for the inspiration)*